PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory: Physics potential

 \section{Physics potential}

-Being a unique deep underground and ultralow background liquid xenon observatory, the physics potential of PandaX-xT is very rich.
-Instead of presenting an exhaustive list of physics, we benchmark the capability of PandaX-xT in the WIMP search, NLDBD, and solar neutrino detection, covering an effective energy range from keV to MeV.
+Being an unique deep underground and ultralow background liquid xenon observatory, the physics potential of PandaX-xT is very rich.
+Instead of presenting an exhaustive list of physics~\cite{aalbers2022next}, we benchmark the capability of PandaX-xT in the WIMP search, NLDBD, and solar neutrino detection, covering an effective energy range from keV to MeV.
 Within these energy windows, the sensitivity of alternative signals with a single-scattering nature can be estimated based on the background rate presented in the previous section.
 The sensitivities to more exotic signals, for example, with multiple energy depositions via nuclear or atomic excitations or with time correlations, have to be studied case by case and are beyond the scope of this paper.

-For the WIMP search in the DM ROI, the background level is 75 events/tonne/year for electron recoil (ER) and 0.02 events/tonne/year for nuclear recoil (NR), respectively (Table~\ref{tab:bkg_below_10keV}).
+For the WIMP search in the DM ROI, the background level is 75 events/tonne/year for electron recoil (ER) and 0.02 events/tonne/year for NR, respectively (Table~\ref{tab:bkg_below_10keV}).
 With the simple ``cut-and-count'' assumptions of an ER background rejection power of 99.7\% and an NR acceptance of 50\%, the ER and NR backgrounds in the ROI are 0.23 events/tonne/year and 0.01 events/tonne/year, respectively.
+Note that the accidental background has been omitted in the WIMP ROI to be consistent with the assumptions in previous studies, e.g. by DARWIN~\cite{Macolino:2020uqq}, and they are sub-dominant in the current generation experiments.
 With the standard DM halo and nuclear form factors parameters, and the spin-independent or spin-dependent isospin-conserving DM-nucleon interaction~\cite{Baxter:2021pqo}, and with a projected exposure of 200\,tonne$\cdot$year, the sensitivities are summarized in Fig.~\ref{fig:sisd}.
-Note that the PandaX-xT sensitivity reached a few times 10$^{-49}$\,cm$^2$ for spin-independent interactions at a DM mass of 40 GeV/$c^2$.
+Note that the PandaX-xT sensitivity reached about 3.5$\times$10$^{-49}$\,cm$^2$ for spin-independent interactions at a DM mass of 40 GeV/$c^2$.
 The sensitivity is expected to improve with a likelihood approach with the full distributions of the signal and background incorporated.
-Nevertheless, the limit covers most of the allowed parameter space from the constrained minimal Supersymmetry models~\cite{Bagnaschi:2015eha}.
+Nevertheless, the limit covers most of the allowed parameter space from the constrained minimal Supersymmetry models~\cite{Bagnaschi:2018}.
 Also overlaid is the neutrino-background-only sensitivity ``floor'' with three neutrino-nucleus coherent scattering events from Ref.~\cite{Billard:2013qya}.
 The sensitivities to the spin-dependent interactions with the proton and neutron are also given in the figure.